 It is the student's responsibility to confirm enrollment.
-Those failing to enroll by the applicable deadline may not receive credit for the class.
+Those failing to enroll by the applicable deadline may not receive credit for the class. (add codes up until the 60%)

 It is the instructor's responsibility to ensure that students attending are officially enrolled.